Last Update: March 2020

 Well maintained resort with a garden setting near to the beach (100) and the main drag (350).
 Different room options. centered around the two swimming pools.

-In the middle of all the restaurant/bar action, yet secluded and quiet at night.
+Magnificent 4star hotel for a very decent rate.
+Close to all the restaurant/bar action, yet secluded and quiet at night.
 Is it possible?
-Yes, 450m from the beach and 100m from town.
-Comfortable chalets, excellent service and a nice swimming pool.
+Yes, 400m from the beach and 300m from town.

 Find more accommodations in Khao Lak with Agoda.com.
 Compare prices and read reviews.